What's New in PMBOK 8 and How It Shapes the 2026 PMP Exam

 Previous editions of the PMBOK Guide treated agile methodologies as an add-on or alternative.
 PMBOK 8 fully integrates agile, hybrid, and predictive (traditional/waterfall) approaches as equally valid development approaches, chosen based on project context rather than ideology.

 This integration profoundly affects the 2026 PMP exam.
-Approximately half of all exam questions will involve agile or hybrid scenarios—not as separate topics, but woven throughout all three domains (People, Process, Business Environment).
+The exam consists of 180 total questions (170 scored + 10 unscored pretest items) delivered over 240 minutes (4 hours).
+Approximately 60% of exam questions will involve agile or hybrid scenarios and approximately 40% will involve predictive approaches.
+These questions are woven throughout all three exam domains, with domain weights of 33% People, 41% Process, and 26% Business Environment.
 You need to be fluent in when and why to apply iterative development, how to adapt planning approaches for high-uncertainty environments, and how to lead teams using servant leadership principles regardless of methodology.

 The exam assumes you understand that modern project managers are methodology-agnostic.
 They select and tailor approaches based on organizational culture, stakeholder needs, team capabilities, and project characteristics.
-A manufacturing plant construction project might use predictive approaches for structural work while applying agile methods for the digital systems integration.
+A manufacturing plant construction project might u

 Get daily PMP practice questions